 What is a Suppressed Profile?

 A person can become suppressed for the following reasons:

-- The person marked an email as spam: If a recipient struggles to find an unsubscribe button, or otherwise wants to take action against your email as spam, many inbox providers allow for a user to directly mark an email as "spam"; when this occurs, Klaviyo will automatically suppress this person to ensure that he/she no longer receives emails from you.
+If a recipient struggles to find an unsubscribe button, or otherwise wants to take action against your email, many inbox providers allow a user to directly mark an email as spam.
+When this happens, Klaviyo will automatically suppress this person to ensure that they no longer receive emails from you.

 How Klaviyo Treats Suppressed Profiles

 Klaviyo's pricing tiers are based on the total number of active profiles in your account.
 An active profile is any profile that isn't suppressed.

 Klaviyo does not charge for suppressed profiles.
 If you navigate to your Account Overview, you will only see active profiles counting against your plan limit.